hsgweon/pipits/README.md

 -   RDP Classifier 2.9 or above
     (<http://sourceforge.net/projects/rdp-classifier>) - N.B.
 RDP
     Classifier comes with a jar file.
--   HMMER3 (<http://hmmer.janelia.org/download.html>) - Choose "with Linux/Intel x86_64 binaries" unless you are using an "old" 32-bit PC (unlikely for most people I presume).
+-   HMMER3 (<http://hmmer.janelia.org/download.html>) - This is needed for ITSx.
+    Choose "with Linux/Intel x86_64 binaries" unless you are using an "old" 32-bit PC (unlikely for most people I presume).

 Once you downloaded and installed ITSx, we recommend you to re-HMMPRESS the HMM profiles as the HMMPRESS'ed profiles may not be compatible with the version of the HMMER you installed.
 So assumming you downloaded ITSx in "$HOME/Software" directory and installed it there: